Ballyfermot: Association football (soccer)

-The Cherry Orchard Football Club takes part in the FAI Cup soccer competition.
-A number of players who started with this team have gone on to play professional soccer in the English Premiership and its associated divisions.
-Soccer players Andy Reid, William Flood, Alan Quinn and Glenn Whelan all played for Cherry Orchard.
+Cherry Orchard F.C. takes part in the FAI Cup soccer competition.
+Former players with the club include Andy Reid, William Flood, Alan Quinn and Glenn Whelan.
 Ballyfermot United FC shares the origins of Cherry Orchard FC.
 The Ballyfermot United FC Social Club is located close to Le Fanu Park.
 Other clubs include the Black Diamonds, Drummfin Celtic, C.I.E.
-Ranch, O.L.V, Clifden Celtic and the more recently formed Orchard Celtic.
-Orchard Celtic's under-twelves team have won the double in their second year.
-The under-14s won The Hollywood Cup in 2011.
-Professional football club, St Patrick's Athletic who play in the League of Ireland are located in nearby Inchicore, and Ballyfermot has a large number of Saints fans.
+Ranch, O.L.V, Clifden Celtic and Orchard Celtic.
+Professional football club St Patrick's Athletic, who play in the League of Ireland, are located in nearby Inchicore, and Ballyfermot has a large number of Saints fans.

 GAA

 There are two senior Gaelic Athletic Association clubs serving Ballyfermot.
-Ballyfermot De la Salle GAA Club is the only GAA club active in the actual area of Ballyfermot, with Liffey Gaels GAA clubhouse based at the border of Ballyfermot and Inchicore and serves the parish of Inchicore.
+Ballyfermot De la Salle GAA Club is active primarily in Ballyfermot, while the Liffey Gaels GAA clubhouse is on the border between Ballyfermot and Inchicore and also serves the parish of Inchicore.
+Another GAA club was present in the 1990s under the name St. Laurences GAA, which later merged with nearby Quarryvalle GAA in Clondalkin.

 Ballyfermot De La Salle is the largest Gaelic football club in the area.
-They originated in 1953 as Ballyfermot Gaels.
-They play their senior home games in the Drumfin/Glenaulin Sports Park, located on the west side of California Hills Park.
-They have a pitch in the California Hills where the under 14s team play their home games, and a pitch in the Markievicz Park where the u12s boys and U14s girls teams play their matches.
-All the teams train at their main pitch in The Gaels (Glenaulin Park).
-The juvenile teams used to train and play juvenile fixtures at the facilities located behind the De La Salle Primary Schools on Ballyfermot Road, until it was sold for re-development.
-The club plays in the Kerry colours as a tribute to the first parish priest, Kerryman Charles Canon Troy, who sponsored the club.
+The club, which originated in 1953 as Ballyfermot Gaels, play their senior home games in the Drumfin/Glenaulin Sports Park, located on the west side of California Hills Park.
+The club plays in the California Hills and Markievicz Park areas as well as in Glenaulin Park.
+The club's colours are similar to that of Kerry, as a tribute to the first parish priest, Kerryman Charles Canon Troy, who sponsored the club.

 Another club, Liffey Gaels, was founded in 1951.
 It was known as Rialto Gaels for over twenty years.
-In the 1970s it changed its name to SS.
-Michael and James's to reflect the efforts of the teachers and students of these schools in the development of the club.
+In the 1970s, it changed its name to SS.
+Michael and James's to reflect the association with these schools.
 In 1984, a local juvenile club, Donore Iosagain, amalgamated with SS.
 Michael and James's and the club was renamed the Liffey Gaels.
-Today their immediate catchment area is Inchicore and the parishes of St Michael's, St James’, St Catherine's, Rialto and Donore Avenue.
+Today their immediate catchment area is Inchicore and the parishes of St Michael's, St James', St Catherine's, Rialto and Donore Avenue.
 The Gaels play their home games Liffeyside at East Timor Park on Sarsfield Road in Inchicore.